Best Buy board clears CEO of misconduct allegations

-(Reuters) - U.S. consumer electronics retailer Best Buy Co (BBY.N) said on Tuesday its board cleared Chief Executive Officer Corie Barry of misconduct allegations following an independent review.
+(Reuters) - U.S. consumer electronics retailer Best Buy Co (BBY.N) said on Tuesday its board had cleared Chief Executive Officer Corie Barry of misconduct allegations following an independent review.

 The company earlier this month said its board was conducting a review on allegations of misconduct against Barry after receiving an anonymous letter.